dwhoppa/unit3/PROJECT3.md

 ## Success Criteria

-1. User Authentication System
+1. User Authentication System.
   The application includes a signup and login system that allows shop staff to securely access the system using a username and password.
   (Prevents unauthorized access)
-2. Bulk Order Management System
+2. Bulk Order Management System.
   The application allows users to place bulk orders (minimum 10 drinks) by selecting a drink and specifying the quantity.
 (Simplifies the - ordering process for customers ordering in large quantities)
-3. Drink Customization Feature
+3. Drink Customization Feature.
   Customers can customize their drinks by choosing sweetness levels and ice levels before adding them to their order.
 (Enhances customer experience by allowing personalization)
-4. Cart Storage and Display
+4. Cart Storage and Display.
   The cart stores selected items and displays them in a structured list, showing drink name, customizations, quantity, and total price.
   (Provides a clear overview of the order before checkout)
-5. Visual Display of Total Drinks
+5. Visual Display of Total Drinks.
   The application displays the total number of drinks in a clear and visible section of the cart.
 (Provides an easy way for users to review their order)
-6. User-Friendly Interface
+6. User-Friendly Interface.
   The application features a clean and easy-to-navigate design with a blue-themed, soft color palette.
 (Ensures a smooth and enjoyable user experience)